scharlau/django_cruises/README.md

         .tables

-Which should show you 'cruises_city', and then you can run this query:
+Which should show you 'cruises_cruise, cruises_cabin, and cruises_ship', and then you can run this query:

-        select * from cruises
+        select * from cruises_cruise;
-    _city where city='Tokyo';

 That should give you a number of entries back, and then you can leave the shell with the command:

         .exit

 ## Creating Views
-Step 12) We can now create views for our data so that we can see all of the bears, plus also have a page to view details about each individual one.
+Step 12) We can now create views for our data so that we can see all of the cruise and ship details.

-Open historic_cruises/urls.py and add 'include' to the import list, and add the second line as well below the one for 'admin.site.urls':
+Open cruise_agent/urls.py and add 'include' to the import list, and add the second line as well below the one for 'admin.site.urls':

         from django.urls import path, include

-        path('', include('cruises
+        path('', include('cruises.urls')),
-    .urls')),

 This tells our application to look for content in the 'cruises' app.